 You see, Miki isn’t just some random girl… she is Jonesy.
 Sick of secretly crushing on his dear friend Paul, and feeling dismissed by his other friends, Jonesy faked his death.
 His plan becomes to transition into a female, make Paul fall in love, and then exact his revenge.
 There is no clarification that Jonesy indeed felt female, just that he wanted to hide his true identity.

 This is such a dangerous message to send that trans people are only out to trick you.
 That transitioning is a means to fool everyone, rather than an extremely personal journey to one’s true self.
 A Transrespect report gathered 369 “reported murders of trans and gender-diverse people between 1 October 2017 and 30 September 2018” around the world.
 When trans people live in fear of attack over being doxxed, it’s extremely harmful to continue pushing this narrative of “trans-trickery”.

-I want to support female filmmakers and I don’t want to shame Blackmore for her plot.
-I simply hope it’s that she is not educated in trans issues and that this can be a learning opportunity for her and others.
+I do want to offer support to female filmmakers, and I don’t want to shame Blackmore for her plot.
+I simply hope the reason behind it is that she is not educated on trans issues and that this can be a learning opportunity for her and others.
 At the least, I would love for this film to be recut, to leave out the hurtful “twist”.
 It’s a fun movie throughout, but I simply don’t feel right promoting it with such a travesty left in it.